bvogelzang/BounceMenuController/README.md

 ![Animation](https://raw.github.com/bvogelzang/BounceMenuController/master/example.gif)

-Contributions are welcomed.
+Since this project is far from perfect contributions are always welcomed.
 Feel free to let me know of any bugs you may experience as this has not been used in a production setting.
 Pull requests are the preferred way to contribute.

 ## Usage